SouthGreenPlatform/training_reproducible_research/docs/pages/snakemake/snakemake-1-introduction.md

 possible to ensure that there is a consistent "paper trail" from raw data to final results.
 Snakemake also has features that allow you to package and distribute the workflow, and any files it involves, once it's done.

-This tutorial depends on files from the course GitHub repo.
-Take a look at the [setup](pre-course-setup) for instructions on how to set it up if you haven't done so already, then open up a terminal and go to `workshop-reproducible-research/tutorials/snakemake` and activate your `snakemake-env` Conda environment.